Ayman437/NA-WirelessMouse64/README.md

 ## Instructions for normal user

-To download the software, download the `exe_program.rar` file and extract it
+To download the software, download the `exe_program.rar` file and extract it.
 <br>
 Then you can use it as an ordinary exe program.
 <br>